andrewsdsmith/rag-podcast-fullstack/README.md

 - A Jina Embeddings API key.
 This is available for free at [Jina Embeddings API](https://jina.ai/embeddings/)
 - An OpenAI API key.

-I have provided a `.env.template` file in the root directory that you can use to set up your environment variables.
-You can use this to setup your `.env` and fill in the required values for local development.
+I have provided a `.env.template` file in the root directory that you can use to set up a `.env` file for local development.
 For deployment you can update your Github secrets which will be used in the [workflow](.github/workflows/deploy.yml) to copy over the environment variables using AWS SSM.

 # Code Quality